 And now here I am, wrapping up 17 days of solar-powered living.
 It’s kind of incredible.
 And even better?
 Life is simple, relaxing, and amazing.
 I had planned to keep this up a while longer but today I packed up and moved to the local state park to hook up to power.
 The one thing I hadn’t counted on?
 Wildfire smoke.
 Though my solar panels were still charging at a far reduced rate despite the smoke, I really wanted to be able to run my A/C to get some clean air for a few days until this blows out.

-Many have asked for some details about my solar setup, so I’ll do my best below to outline what I bought and why as well as what I’ve learned and how I’m making it work.
+Many have asked for some details about my solar setup, so I’ll do my best below to outline what I bought and why, what I’ve learned, and how I’m making it work.

 My solar power setup.

-Let me first say that if you do any amount of RV solar panel and battery research online, your head will start to explode pretty quickly.
-I’m a good researcher, but electricity and batteries are not my forte and I learned way more than I ever thought I would about voltage, watts, amperage, and solar panels.
+Let me first say that if you do any amount of RV solar panel and battery research online your head will start to explode pretty quickly.
+I’m a good researcher, but electricity and batteries are not my forte.
+I learned way more than I ever thought I would about voltage, watts, amperage, and solar panels.
 I feel like I went back to 12th grade science.

 Yep, that’s it!
 I’m running stock wet batteries and a portable solar panel.
 Nothing crazy and nothing that expensive.

 Why a portable Zamp?

 There are a lot of reasons I bought a Zamp portable panel, the biggest two being cost and ease.
 At the end of the day, it felt like a simple way to start without a huge investment.
 Here are some more details below on why I chose what I did.

 Affordability.
 Airstream quoted me over $4,000 for a 200-watt solar kit with two AGM batteries and nearly $3,000 for just the roof-mounted 200-watt panels.
 I’m not knocking these prices, dealer installs are notoriously spendy, but I couldn’t justify that kind of money, especially in the midst of a land purchase and home construction project.